 Johnston loaned Gale some drivers as his fledgling operation took shape.
 Before long, Gale’s stable recorded his first big victories, taking two divisions of the Sires Stakes.
 Gale decided to wear maroon and black in honour of MacDonald and Johnston and the profound impact the two men had on his career.

-Between 1974 and ’96, Gale won over 400 races in a single year on three occasions.
-He twice won over 300 races and 11 times won over 200.
+Between 1974 and ’96, Gale won more than 400 races in a single year on three occasions.
+He twice won more than 300 races and 11 times won more than 200.
 He recorded the most wins at Windsor Raceway in seven separate seasons.
-During the same span, he won over 20 Windsor Raceway Driving Titles in the spring and fall, including in each year of the 1980s.
+During the same span, he won more than 20 Windsor Raceway Driving Titles in the spring and fall, including in each year of the 1980s.
 In that decade, Gale ranked among the top North American drivers in dash wins.